-Records are accepted in any format but the preferred method of submission is a Mapmate file.
+The alternative preferred method of submission is via Mapmate.
 Mapmate is a software programme developed especially for natural history recording.
 It is cheap and easy to use and more details can be found on the Mapmate website at www.mapmate.co.uk.
 Current purchase cost is £25, with a £12 annual licence fee to cover continual updates to features and taxonomic data.

 Please note that it is extremely time-consuming to convert excel spreadsheets submitted in tabular form with the dates across the top and species name down the left, into a usable format so please do not submit them like this.
 However, If there is no alternative to submitting them in this format, for example where this is the only method used for historical records, then they should be submitted to Mike Wall (email address below) to convert and upload.
 The spreadsheet must relate to (a) one site only - which is clearly defined at the top of the spreadsheet with grid reference, (b) the dates should be in the format dd/mm/yyyy, (c) the species should be clearly identified, preferably including B&F number, down the left side and (d) the area containing quantities should contain just that - numbers and no other characters.